Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 Quezon City Pride March (December)

 The Quezon City Pride March is the one that takes place at the end of the Quezon City International Pink Film Festival.
-Both events are organized by the Quezon City Pride Council, the first in the Philippines created to enforce LGBT rights, gender-based policies and programs.
-The march is really fun and colorful, with a float competition, night party, rainbow booths, and a fashion show.
-When a city has two different Pride parades at two different times in the year, you know it's a city you gotta visit, right?
+Both events are organized by the Quezon City Pride Council, the first in the Philippines created to enforce LGBT rights, gender-based policies, and programs.
+The march is really fun and colorful, with a float competition, a night party, rainbow booths, and a fashion show.
+When a city has two different Pride parades at two different times of the year, you know it's a city you gotta visit, right?

 Things to do in Manila

-We'll be honest, when it comes to sightseeing, we didn't expect much from Manila.
+We'll be honest when it comes to sightseeing, we didn't expect much from Manila.
 We saw it more as a transport hub to get to Palawan and Boracay.
 We were, however, pleasantly surprised to discover that there's a whole bunch of fascinating things to see and do in Manila for gay travelers.
 We've set out below some of the main ones to check out:

 National Museum